eddyem/stm32samples/F3:F303/Multistepper/Readme.md

 ###  dumpconf
 Dump current configuration.
 Returns a lot of information both common (like CAN bus speed, ID and so on) and for each motor driver.
 You can call independeng getters for each of this parameter.
+###  dumpmotN
+Dump configuration of Nth motor only.
 ### dumpmotflags
 Dump motor flags' bits (for `motflagsN`) and reaction to limit switches (`eswreact`) values: